Macrometacorp/notebooks/intro.md

-# Welcome to your Macrometa X-Book
+# Welcome to your Macrometa GDN - XBook

 The Work Book has been created to take you on a journey of descovery.